Research and teaching activities

 Teaching.
 Faculty of Medicine University of Melbourne

 Ms Di Bella is appointed as Surgical Lead at the Clinical School (St Vincent's Hospital campus), Melbourne University.
-Ms Di Bella teaches surgery and orthopaedics to Medical Students enrolled at the University of Melbourne.
+Ms Di Bella teaches surgery and orthopaedics to Medical Students enrolled at the University of Melbourne, and is often chair of the advisory board for PhD students at the University of Melbourne.

 Ms Di Bella is also very active in the training and mentoring of medical students and junior doctors, including orthopaedic surgeons in training.